 Public healthcare in Austria

 EU citizens can use their European Health Insurance Card (EHIC) to access state healthcare during a short-term visit.
-UK citizens can make use of their Global Health Insurance Card (GHIC), which replaced the EHIC for UK citizens post-Brexit.
+UK citizens can use their Global Health Insurance Card (GHIC), which replaced the EHIC for UK citizens post-Brexit.

 Health insurance in Austria

-Like most other state-funded healthcare systems, patients with E-cards can only consult medical professionals with whom the state has a partnership.
+Like in most other state-funded healthcare systems, patients can only consult medical professionals with whom the state has a partnership.
 However, this is not limited to public healthcare providers; about 50 percent of private-practice doctors and 75 percent of private-practice dentists have a contract with social services that covers E-card holders for all costs.

 Pharmacies and medicines in Austria